Bhattman10/DocLab/README.md

 Google Docs extension that provides Real-time Collaborative Programming (RCP) in one or multiple languages.
 The collaborative editing environment will be leveraged to create a quick, portable, shared software development environment for quick code demos/sketches.

-## Test & Developement Guide
+## Getting Started

-The backend runs on containers to streamline the developement process.
-The following steps outline how to get started with testing and development of the project via Docker.
+The following steps outline how to set up the dev environment w/ VS Code & Docker.

 ### Step 1: Initialize Docker